Counseling and Wellness Center

 Please contact us at 212.774.0700 or firstname.lastname@example.org to set up a telemental health drop-in appointment, or come by the office (Nugent 352) during drop-in hours.

 *Note: Email and voicemail are not monitored continuously.
 If you are experiencing a mental health emergency, DO NOT wait for a response back from a counselor.
 Instead, call:

 - 988 Suicide and Crisis Lifeline (call or text 988)

 - NYCWELL at 1-888-692-9355

 The Counseling and Wellness Center (CWC) supports students’ psychological and personal wellness.
 CWC offers free short-term individual counseling, medication consultation and management, wellness programs, and referrals for treatment in the community.

 The staff is made up of clinical psychologists, clinical social workers, a nurse practitioner, and advanced doctoral psychology trainees.

 CWC is committed to working with all students from our diverse and inclusive community.
 Counselors are sensitive to the issues of historically marginalized populations, including students of color, and gay, lesbian, bisexual, transgender, and questioning people.
 All students will be treated with respect and understanding.

 In addition to counseling sessions, CWC provides:

-- Psychiatric evaluations for medication.
+- Psychiatric evaluations and medication management.